Last reviewed 12 January 2022

 Under the scheme, employers can offer six-month placements to participants in “new” jobs.
 The job placements must be roles that are in addition to the current workforce.
 In addition, employers are expected to develop the skills and experience of the participant in areas such as looking for long-term work, including advice on their career and setting goals; support with CVs and interview preparations, and also basic skills such as attendance, timekeeping and teamwork.
-Applications for funding need to include details on how this support will be provided.
+Applications for funding needed to include details on how this support would be provided.

 The scheme covers 100% of the relevant National Minimum Wage for 25 hours’ work per week, as well as employer’s National Insurance contributions and employer minimum auto-enrolment pension contributions.
 Employers are able to top up the payment or offer a higher number of working hours, but the excess will not be covered by the funding.